microsoft/ODBC-Specification/ODBC 4.0.md

 Calling SQLCloseCursor on the nested handle closes the child cursor for the current parent row.

-Multiple calls to SQLGetNestedHandle for the same `ParentStatementHandle` and `Col_or_Param_Num` return the same ChildStatementHandle (including any added/modified descriptor fields) unless that handle has been freed or the IRD has changed, in which case the handle is reset to a fresh Statement Handle appropriate for the current row.
+Multiple calls to SQLGetNestedHandle for the same `ParentStatementHandle`, `Col_or_Param_Num`, and `SQL_DESC_CONCISE_TYPE` return the same ChildStatementHandle (including any added/modified descriptor fields) unless that handle has been freed, in which case the next call to SQLGetNestedHandle for that `ParentStatementHandle`, `Col_or_Param_Num`, and `SQL_DESC_CONCISE_TYPE` combination returns a fresh statement handle with default values appropriate for the current row.

 Unless the [SQL_GD_CONCURRENT](#361-SQL_GD_CONCURRENT-bit-for-sql_getdata_extensions) bit within SQL_GETDATA_EXTENSIONS is specified, a subsequent call to retrieve data using SQLGetData, SQLFetch, SQLFetchScroll, or SQLNextColumn on the parent handle or a different nested statement handle implicitly closes the statement handle.
 If `SQL_GD_CONCURRENT` is specified, a subsequent call to retrieve data on the child statement handle does not affect any other statement handle.